 - Thole pins and clips; these are known as oar pins in which a large metal clip attaches to the oar and pins.
 Such pins and clips are necessary in certain types of rivers especially the class five rivers that require oars to stay in place as such as possible.

 - Other equipment includes; a wet suite, helmet, foot wear and life jacket.
 These re a priority for the person going for rafting since many of these save you from different dangers.

-Places in east Africa where white water rafting is done:
+Places in East Africa for white water rafting: